Post by Madison Farabaugh, Honors Civic Engagement

 Questions to consider: How do these statistics compare to your current beliefs about the global water crisis?
 Do they confirm your previous knowledge?
 Do any of them surprise you?

-The Dominican Republic, located in Central America, experiences devastating mixtures of hurricanes, tropical storms, and long periods of drought.
+The Dominican Republic, located in the Caribbean, experiences devastating mixtures of hurricanes, tropical storms, and long periods of drought.
 Hurricanes and tropical storms tend to damage pipes and sewage systems, leading to water contamination and the spread of bacterial diseases such as cholera, with the lack of preventative sanitation measures adding to the intensity of the situation.
 Not only are there fears of bacterial spread, but long periods of drought lead to water scarcity and cause malnutrition for many populations.
 Women and children are especially susceptible to the effects of water scarcity and uncleanliness.
 This is because children are more physically vulnerable to disease and both groups are frequently burdened with seeking and retrieving water for their families which takes away from other familial, academic, or work-related needs.
 Ultimately, the water crisis proves to be a health and financial crisis.
 Those affected not only experience decreasing personal wellness, but also a decreasing ability to make a living, thus perpetuating the cycle of poverty in numerous regions.
 According to The World Bank, more than a fifth of Dominican citizens work in the agricultural sector.
 When disaster strikes and water either contaminates or fails to nourish crops, the availability of food and jobs takes its toll.

 Despite the country’s overall economic growth in the last decade and its tourist areas that receive a substantial amount of monetary inflow, many nationwide statistics as a whole overlook the impoverished state of rural areas in outskirt cities.
 These regions have a difficult time receiving the support they need to maintain proper functioning of livelihoods and community services, even though they experience greater suffering from water shortages and the repercussions of pollution.
 In terms of water services specifically, rural and removed cities get their water from community collection tanks that are frequently contaminated with bacteria, insects, and even dead birds that get trapped inside.
 Additionally, there are trucks and pipelines that transport “clean” water through cities, but these methods are also prone to boasting more cleanliness than they should.